-We have sponsored clinical trials of pamrevlumab in IPF, pancreatic cancer, DMD, liver fibrosis, and diabetic kidney disease.
 In clinical studies involving more than 1,000 pamrevlumab-treated patients (approximately half of whom were dosed for more than six months), pamrevlumab has been well-tolerated across the range of doses studied, and there have been no dose-limiting toxicities seen thus far.

-The U.S. Food and Drug Administration ("FDA") has granted Fast Track and Orphan Drug designations to pamrevlumab for the treatment of IPF, LAPC, and DMD (with DMD also receiving Rare Pediatric Disease designation).
+The U.S. Food and Drug Administration ("FDA") has granted Fast Track designation to pamrevlumab for the treatment of patients with locally advanced pancreatic cancer ("LAPC").
+The FDA has granted orphan drug designation to pamrevlumab for the treatment of pancreatic cancer.